-- Gradient: Linear gradient from one color to some other. - Random: Randomly generated colors from a specified area of color space. - ColorBrewer: Create color area from a color shema and a defined number of color classes.
+Gradient: Linear gradient from one color to some other.

-Color ramps can be defined in the Style Manager dialog (see Section 3.4.4) by selecting
+- Random: Randomly generated colors from a specified area of color space. - ColorBrewer: Create color area from a color shema and a defined number of color classes.

-Style item type: Color ramp ▼ as style element type from the drop-down list, clicking on Add item button and then choosing a color ramp type.
+Color ramps can be defined in the Color ramp tab of the Style Manager (see Section 4.4.3) by clicking the Add button and then choosing a color ramp type.